Your Credit History, Credit Score and Why It Matters

-Many money gurus (Dave Ramsey, Suze Orman) will tell you only to buy things using cash which sounds great and is great advice.
+Many money gurus like Dave Ramsey and Suze Orman will tell you only to buy things using cash which sounds great and is great advice.
 The truth is that the majority of us will never know what it's like to buy a home with cash.

 There are numerous credit scoring companies each with their own algorithms as to how they determine your score.
 These algorithms are not meant to be understood by the public because they tend to change frequently- and usually do not benefit you as the consumer.